Chad90b/iamadagostino_wow-classic-talent-calculator/README.md

 * Import/Export with base64 encoding
 * Supports mobile devices
 * Keeps track of talent path
+* Translated back to English (disregard the old screenshot)

 ## To build
 * Clone the repository